-Coronavirus update (March 30th): Most roads into Point Reyes are closed to vehicles, open only to hikers and cyslists.
+Coronavirus update (June 30th): Most roads into Point Reyes are open.
 Campgrounds and visitor centers are closed.
 Trails and beaches are open

 The approach to Point Reyes National Seashore is along narrow, winding roads through the coastal hills - either the main Pacific highway California Route 1, which despite its fame is also thin and bendy in many places - or along the country roads from San Rafael, Novato and Petaluma.